TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 However there are practical limits to this objective since output tube grid circuit resistance must be held within manufacturers' published specifications.

-minimising driven stage grid circuit resistance the RATIO of driver
+load whilst minimising driven stage grid circuit resistance the RATIO of

-stage load plate resistor to driven stage grid circuit load resistor should
+driver stage load plate resistor to driven stage grid circuit load resistor

 There is no restriction or cost imposition upon the home hobbyist constructor to using these concepts - the only restriction is on commercial exploitation - so if you do not like it do not do it.

 If you want your hi-fi to improve its performance at minimal cost to you then experiment.
 The concepts presented here do work and cost very little to implement.